-T. Canvassing, Soliciting, or Selling:
+U. Canvassing, Soliciting, or Selling

-Employees shall not engage in private activities involving the use of government time, the time of a subordinate, or equipment or resources for personal gain or the gain of others or any other unauthorized purpose while on duty or on Government owned or leased property.
+Employees must not engage in private activities involving the use of government time, the time of a subordinate, or equipment or resources for personal gain or the gain of others or any other unauthorized purpose while on duty or on Government-owned or leased property.

-- (1) This prohibition applies specifically, but is not limited to, such activities as: - (a) Canvassing, soliciting, or selling, particularly for personal or private monetary gain; - (b) Promoting or buying (group or otherwise), when such action could reasonably be interpreted as involving the improper use of Government facilities, equipment, and personnel; - (c) Canvassing or soliciting membership, except in connection with organized, sanctioned employee groups as authorized by law, regulation, or directive; and - (d) Soliciting contributions from other employees for a gift to anyone in a superior official position in contravention of law (5 U.S.C. § 7351) or regulation (5 C.F.R. §§ 2635.301 2635.304).
+(1) This prohibition applies specifically, but is not limited to, such activities as:

-- (2) This prohibition does not apply to: - (a) Specifically authorized activities; - (b) Soliciting contributions for authorized charitable, health, welfare and similar organizations (e.g., Combined Federal Campaign) as outlined in 5 C.F.R.
-Part 950; - (c) Activities of voluntary groups of Federal employees commonly accepted as normal social, welfare or recreational functions of such groups; and - (d) Solicitation for a voluntary contribution for an employee experiencing a significant life event where the collection is conducted by co-workers of approximately equal status to the employee.
+- (a) Canvassing, soliciting, or selling, particularly for personal or private monetary gain; - (b) Promoting or buying (group or otherwise), when such action could reasonably be interpreted as involving the improper use of Government facilities, equipment, and personnel; - (c) Canvassing or soliciting membership, except in connection with organized, sanctioned employee groups as authorized by law, regulation, or directive; and - (d) Soliciting contributions from other employees for a gift to anyone in a superior official position in contravention of law (5 USC § 7351) or regulation (5 CFR §§ 2635.301 2635.304). - (2) This prohibition does not apply to: - (a) Specifically authorized activities; - (b) Soliciting contributions for authorized charitable, health, welfare and similar organizations (e.g., Combined Federal Campaign) as outlined in 5 CFR Part 950; - (c) Activities of voluntary groups of Federal employees commonly accepted as normal social, welfare or recreational functions of such groups; and - (d) Solicitation for a voluntary contribution for an employee experiencing a significant life event where the collection is conducted by co-workers of approximately equal status to the employee.
 In this context, a significant life event includes but is not limited to such events as marriage, childbirth, transfer, separation, retirement, illness or death in the family.

-U. Gambling and Related Activities:
+V. Gambling and Related Activities

-Employees shall not conduct or participate in any gambling activity while on Governmentowned or leased property, or at the workplace or in any government office, while in uniform, while using a government vehicle, or using government resources.
+Employees must not conduct or participate in any gambling activity while on Government-owned or leased property, or at the workplace or in any government office, while in uniform, while using a government vehicle, or while on duty using government resources.
 Gambling activity includes, but is not limited to, operating a gambling device, on-line gambling or internet gambling, conducting or participating in a lottery or pool, conducting or participating in a game for money or property, or selling or purchasing a numbers slip or ticket.
 However, for the purposes of this directive, the purchasing of state-sponsored lottery tickets is not considered a gambling activity.

-V. Borrowing and Lending Money:
+W.Borrowing and Lending Money

-- (1) Managers, supervisors, or supervisory team leads shall not borrow money from subordinates or have a subordinate act as an endorser or co-maker of a note given as security for a personal loan.
-Employees shall not lend money to any other employee, superior official or peer for monetary profit or other gain.
-These prohibitions do not apply to the operation of recognized credit unions or to employee welfare plans. - (2) Managers and supervisors should also not engage in any financial agreement or joint business ventures, including, but not limited to, general or limited partnerships, landlord-tenant relationships, or ongoing contractual relationships for providing goods or services, that could affect the financial interests of a subordinate or a supervisor, or otherwise create a conflicting financial interest or create an appearance of lack of impartiality as defined by 5 C.F.R. § 2635.502.
+(1) Managers, supervisors, or supervisory team leads must not borrow money from subordinates or have a subordinate act as an endorser or co-maker of a note given as security for a personal loan.
+Employees must not lend money to any other employee, superior official or peer for monetary profit or other gain.
+These prohibitions do not apply to the operation of recognized credit unions or to employee welfare plans.
+Employees are prohibited from borrowing or lending to TSA contractors.
+(2) Managers and supervisors should also not engage in any financial agreement or joint business ventures, including, but not limited to, general or limited partnerships, landlord-tenant relationships, or ongoing contractual relationships for providing goods or services, that could affect the financial interests of a subordinate or a supervisor, or otherwise create a conflicting financial interest or create an appearance of lack of impartiality as defined by 5 CFR § 2635.502.

-W. Meeting Financial Obligations:
+X. Meeting Financial Obligations

-Employees shall satisfy in good faith all just financial obligations and shall make and adhere to arrangements for settlement of debts.
-Financial obligations include, but are not limited to: Federal, state, or local taxes; and other valid debts, including personal commercial debts, Government-provided credit card debts, claims based on court judgments, Federally insured student loans, and tax delinquencies.
+Employees must satisfy in good faith all just financial obligations and must make and adhere to arrangements for settlement of debts.
+Financial obligations include, but are not limited to: Federal, state and local taxes and other valid debts, including personal commercial debts, Government-provided credit card debts, claims based on court judgments, Federally-insured student loans, and tax delinquencies.